 Animal feeding – a family affair!

-Volunteers are responsible for all food prep, assisting the staff in making and delivering meals to each of the wildlife sanctuary’s residents.
+Primate conservation volunteers are responsible for all food prep, assisting the staff in making and delivering meals to each of the wildlife sanctuary’s residents.
 Sometimes feeding is all smooth, and sometimes sharing just isn’t caring!

 Enrichment activities could include bush walks with the orphaned baboons, stimulating them to explore their natural habitats, forage, jump and climb.
 The sanctuary also has a dedicated area for its handicapped monkeys, and volunteers are responsible for making new enrichment toys, platforms and playgrounds to keep them stimulated and behaving as naturally as possible.